agananya03/netflix-clone/README.md

-Netflix Clone is a responsive web application that replicates the core UI and user experience of Netflix.
-It features a modern design, dynamic content display, and smooth navigation, built to practice frontend development, component-based architecture, and real-world UI implementation using modern web technologies.
 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.